Central Kurdish: 2000s–2010s

 More flexibility was shown to Kurdish in the mid-2000s by the reformists, likely to win the Kurdish vote.
-Kurds used the opportunity and began publishing more in Sorani, set up private language learning courses and also advocated for the implementation of Article 15 of the Constitution which would allow the use of regional languages.
-The use of Sorani in Iran has since then been revitalized by Kurdish book publishers like Mang.
-Nonetheless, the use of Sorani in the public school system is not supported by Iranian nationalists and conservatives who believe it could damage the unity of the nation-state.
+Kurds used the opportunity and began publishing more in Central Kurdish, set up private language learning courses and also advocated for the implementation of Article 15 of the Constitution which would allow the use of regional languages.
+The use of Central Kurdish in Iran has since then been revitalized by Kurdish book publishers like Mang.
+Nonetheless, the use of Central Kurdish in the public school system is not supported by Iranian nationalists and conservatives who believe it could damage the unity of the nation-state.

 Writing system

-Sorani is written with a modified Arabic alphabet.
+Central Kurdish is mostly written with a modified version of the Arabic alphabet.
+The Latin-based Hawar Alphabet is also used increasingly, and there have been discussions about its adoption.

-In the Sorani writing system almost all vowels are always written as separate letters.
+In the Central Kurdish writing system almost all vowels are always written as separate letters.
 This is in contrast to the original Arabic writing system and most other writing systems developed from it, in which certain vowels (usually "short" vowels) are shown by diacritics above and under the letters, and usually omitted.

-The other major point of departure of the Sorani writing system from other Arabic-based systems is that the Arabic letters that represent sounds that are non-existent in Sorani are usually (but not always) replaced by letters that better represent their Kurdish pronunciation.
+The other major point of departure of the Central Kurdish writing system from other Arabic-based systems is that the Arabic letters that represent sounds that are non-existent in Kurdish are usually (but not always) replaced by letters that better represent their Kurdish pronunciation.